If you're feeling lost in your career and want practical guidance, you may benefit from working with a mentor.

 Other types of mentoring

-Young people – Some young people lack a reliable support system and may benefit from a mentor.
-The aim of the mentor in this relationship is to become somewhat of a role model and friend.
+- Young people – Some young people lack a reliable support system and may benefit from a mentor.
+The mentor in this relationship aims to become somewhat of a role model and friend.
 Helping the young person feel motivated in all areas of their life is of great importance for the mentor as well as being someone objective they can talk to when problems arise.

 What is the difference between coaching and mentoring?

-Often the terms 'mentor' and 'coach' are used interchangeably, but there are differences between the two - especially in the world of business.
-The key difference is that coaching is more function focused, while mentoring is more relationship focused.
+Often the terms 'mentor' and 'coach' are used interchangeably, but there are subtle differences between the two – especially in the world of business.
+The key difference is that coaching is more function-focused, while mentoring is more relationship-focused.

 Other differences include: